Tudat/tudat/tutorials/matlabInterface/tutorialsSeamless/galileoConstellation.rst

   simulation.integrator.type = Integrators.rungeKutta4;
   simulation.integrator.stepSize = 30;

 Finally, we define the results to be saved.
 In this case, we are only interested in the relative position of each satellite with respect to Earth (and the corresponding epochs).
 Although this information could be retrieved from the matrix :literal:`simulation.results.numericalSolution` after running the simulation, we would need to determine which are the columns that correspond to the Cartesian position of each satellite.
-This is not difficult to do (using a loop for instance), but we can avoid it asking to save the following 30 variables:
+This is not difficult to do (using a loop, for instance), but we can avoid it by asking to save the following 30 variables:

 .. code-block:: matlab